-The field is dominated by a complex allover design featuring highly stylized boteh and geometric medallions rendered in rich crimson and earth tones.
+The field is dominated by a complex allover design featuring highly stylized boteh and geometric medallions rendered in rich coral, crimson, and earth tones.
 Such intricate, non-medallion compositions are highly prized within the canon of Iranian Persian rugs, showcasing the weaver’s mastery of continuous pattern flow across the length of the textile.

 This piece represents a superb investment for collectors seeking authentic 19th-century textiles.
 Its age, condition, and sophisticated geometric vocabulary confirm its status among desirable antique rugs, offering a tangible connection to the historical weaving culture of the region.